UAlbany in the High School Science Research Invitational Symposium

 Students and teachers have a lot to gain from the symposium experience.
 The level of science achieved by the student presenters is remarkable.
 Attending the symposium is one of the best ways to interest and motivate young, new-to-research students to pursue scientific study.

-Four UHS students from each school will be invited to apply to present, by their teacher.
+Three UHS SR students from each school will be invited to apply to present, by their teacher.
 Then, the symposium committee will review and select students to present at the symposium.
-Students will be grouped, as closely as possible, and present to a team of esteemed judges.
-All presenters will participate in the speaker presentation session - there is no poster session.
+Students will be grouped, as closely as possible, by scientific discipline, and present to a team of esteemed judges.
+All presenters will participate in the speaker presentation session.
 At the awards ceremony, the winners will be announced.

 Please refer to the guidelines, forms, and criteria needed to participate as presenters or attendees.
 It is important that the guidelines are followed precisely.
 Student presenters should review the entire website for a full understanding of what is expected of them and how the content and presentation of their research will be judged.

-Registration Packets for the symposium are due by Wednesday, February 12, 2025.
+Registration for the symposium is due by Friday, February 6, 2026

 All attendees will be registered for the full day’s activities and meals.

-Checks and purchase orders must be made out to Research Foundation for SUNY
+Checks and purchase orders must be made payable to: Research Foundation for SUNY.
+Purchase orders may be emailed to [email protected].

 UHS Attn: Leslie Hayner